 I found it pretty easy to find food that was inexpensive and still really yummy (because of course that IS what Italy is all about).

 There are plenty of hostel’s in Italy and the rates do vary on the city so keep this in mind, Pisa was a lot cheaper than Venice for example.

 I personally didn’t pay for any attractions as I was happy walking around by myself and doing free things and I didn’t feel that I missed out on anything (especially the queues!).

 September was a really great time to go as the weather was still lovely and warm but a lot of the summer holiday tourists had gone meaning transport and accommodation was cheaper!

-I booked my accommodation and trains only a week before leaving but if I had booked them more in advance I believe I could have got them cheaper!
+I booked my accommodation and trains only a week before leaving but if I had booked them further in advance I believe I could have got them cheaper!

-I hope this makes you realise that Italy can be visited on a budget!
+I hope this makes you realise that you can spend a week in Italy on a budget!

 If you love travelling around Europe and you’re doing it on a budget, these blog posts will be perfect for you!